SuperFabius/IOS-S310121-R091121-DEVEL/README.md

                   - Added new opcodes for LBA disk access: SELLBA, WRITELBA, READLBA, ERRLBA;
-                    NOTE: when disk is accessed this way, the FAT based disk access opcodes (SELDISK, SELTRACK, SELSECT, WRITESECT, ERRDISK, READSECT, FLUSHBUFF) must not be used, and vice versa!
+                    NOTE: when disk is accessed this way, the FAT based disk access opcodes (SELDISK, SELTRACK, SELSECT, WRITESECT, ERRDISK, READSECT, FLUSHBUFF) must not be used,and vice versa!

 S310121-R091121_DEVEL1